Ultimo Power Station: The Sydney Railway and Tramway Power Grid

 The Sydney railway and tramway power grid consisted of Ultimo and White Bay Power Stations, which were linked by a 6600 V transmission network and fed railway and tramway sub-feeder stations.

 Following the initial 600 V direct current (DC) installation, Ultimo Power Station supplied three phase alternating current (AC) at 6600 V, 25 cycles per second.
 Originally, this current was not stepped up for transmission.
 Rotary converters were used to convert the three phase AC to 600 V DC for the tram supply.
 The 1500 V DC heavy rail electrification commenced operation in 1926 and also initially used high capacity rotary converters.

 A 25–50 Hz frequency changer was installed at White Bay in 1939, allowing power generated at the two railway power stations to be fed into Sydney County Council's 50 Hz grid as required.

 The gradual elimination of electric trams from Sydney reduced the demand on the 25 Hz grid.
 In 1959, it was decided to abandon 25 Hz generation altogether.

 Decommissioning

 Following the closure of the Sydney tram network in 1961, Ultimo Power Station was decommissioned in 1963.

-The building was later recycled as the Powerhouse Museum, and more details of its history are provided there.
+The site was later repurposed as a wing of the Powerhouse Museum.